 * Develop requirements for local governments and covered facilities to exercise plans related to hazardous substance response.

-For more information on the laws and regulations governing the implementation of EPCRA in Kentucky, consult KRS 39E and 106 KAR Chapter 1 at the Kentucky Legislature website: www.lrc.ky.gov/law.htm
+For more information on the laws and regulations governing the implementation of EPCRA in Kentucky, consult KRS 39E and 106 KAR Chapter 1 at the Kentucky Legislature website at http://www.lrc.ky.gov/law.htm.

-The KERC can have up to 25 members and has representatives from the following agencies:
+Per KRS, the KERC can have up to twenty-five (25) members and shall include, but not be limited to, representatives from the following agencies:

 • Affected Industry